New York probes pension advances, subpoenas 10 companies

 These payments "appear to be nothing more than payday loans in sheep's clothing," financial services superintendent Benjamin Lawsky said in a statement.
 "Pension harvesting schemes that hit financially strapped retirees with sky-high interest rates and hidden fees are simply unacceptable."

-Cuomo announced the subpoenas after the New York Times published a front-page story on April 28 describing the pension advance business. (here)
+Cuomo announced the subpoenas after the New York Times published a front-page story on April 28 describing the pension advance business. ()

 The subpoenaed companies include: Cash Flow Investment Partners of Irvine, California; DFR Pension Funding, which does not indicate on its website where it is based; First American Finance Corp of Portland, Indiana; Investing Forward of Niceville, Florida, and LumpSum Pension Advance of Irvine, California.